Language Immersion at McDonald

 IAs not only reduce the student-teacher ratio, but by adding a second native speaker in the classroom, they make it possible for kids to hear and have conversations in the target language.

-Immersion Assistants are integral to our kids’ success learning Math and Science in a foreign language.
+IAs are integral to our kids’ success learning Math and Science in a foreign language.

 We asked our teachers what they needed from us in order to help our kids succeed in math and science.
 Their answer was clear: we need to continue providing IAs for our classrooms.